mahsa-mousavi/eDNAFlow/README.md

 `--minsize '8'`: the minimum abundance; input sequences with lower abundances are removed; Default is 8; to check how adjusting this option affects the results check out [Usearch documentation](https://drive5.com/usearch/manual/cmd_unoise3.html)

 ##### Setting blast parameters
+`--blast_task	'blastn'`: Blast task to be performed; Default is 'blastn'; but can be set to 'megablast' if required

 `--maxTarSeq '10'`: a blast parameter; the maximum number of target sequences for hits per query to be returned by Blast; Default is 10